jcq/wedding/src/pages/get-involved/index.md

 ---
 \- Airport Info

-We found the closest farm we could to the Twin Cities in the hopes that you don’t feel pressured to rent a car if you don’t want to!
-The venue is 16 mi (\~20 min) from Minneapolis and 10 mi (\~10 min) from St. Paul, so depending on where you stay, you have the option to take a Lyft or Uber.
+We found the closest farm we could to the Twin Cities in the hopes that you don’t feel pressured to rent a car if you don’t want to!  you have the option to take a Lyft or Uber.